484

 4

-Mieczysław Mikołaj Słaby – was an officer and medic in the Polish Army during the Invasion of Poland, notably during the Battle of Westerplatte.
-He was posthumously awarded the Order of Virtuti...
+Mieczysław Mikołaj Słaby was a Polish army officer and medic in the Polish Land Forces during the Invasion of Poland, notably during the Battle of Westerplatte.
+He was posthumously awarded the Order...

 4